Carols in the Domain

-Carols in the Domain is an annual Australian Christmas concert event held in the Domain Gardens in Sydney.
+Carols in the Domain is an annual Australian Christmas concert event held in The Domain in Sydney, New South Wales, Australia.
 It began in 1983, and features many national and international performers and guest appearances.
-It is a free event, broadcast around Australia on the Seven Network, and simulcast previously on Smooth FM and currently, on the Hit Network since 2023.
+It is a free event, broadcast around Australia on the Nine Network since 2026 and simulcast previously on Smooth FM and currently, on the Hit Network since 2023.
 The event was held on the last Saturday before Christmas Eve until 2015, before moving to the last Sunday before Christmas Eve since 2016, and has been held on the third Saturday in December since 2021.
 Carols in the Domain has become one of Australia's largest free Christmas events.

 History

 Carols in the Domain was started in 1983 by former Qantas employee Robyn Anne Hobbs, who observed Christmas carol events in Australia and wanted to develop one for Sydney.
 In an article in The Sydney Morning Herald, she said "I suppose I started Carols in the Domain from a purely selfish point of view because I'm an only child and Christmas and birthdays were always wonderful occasions to celebrate and yet Sydney didn't really have a major Christmas celebration."
 She chose The Salvation Army as the corresponding charity.
 The first Carols event in 1983 was attended by 15,000 people.
 Hosts of the event have included presenters of morning program Sunrise particularly David Koch and Natalie Barr who have co-presented on several occasions, previous presenters have also included Andrew Daddo (on seven occasions), Grant Denyer, (five occasions), Kate Ritchie, (three occasions) and Barry Crocker (three occasions).